It’s time to get real about how you talk to yourself.

 As strange as it sounds, it’s true; your words shape your life.

-You even hold the power to make problems appear out of thin air or to become non existent.
+You have the power to make problems appear out of thin air.
 The more you worry, complain, vent, or speak negatively about a situation… the bigger of a problem you create.
 Fix your words and many of your “problems” will fix themselves

 Make this an active daily practice and see what unfolds.